Biden, for first time, calls for Trump to be impeached

 The president, taking to Twitter while Biden was speaking in New Hampshire, pushed back.

 “So pathetic to see Sleepy Joe Biden, who with his son, Hunter, and to the detriment of the American Taxpayer, has ripped off at least two countries for millions of dollars, calling for my impeachment - and I did nothing wrong.
-Joe’s Failing Campaign gave him no other choice!,” Trump wrote.
+Joe’s Failing Campaign gave him no other choice!”
+Trump wrote.

 Trump has come under fire over his July 25 call with Ukrainian President Volodymyr Zelensky, in which he urged Zelensky to investigate Biden and his son Hunter over their dealings in the eastern European country that’s been battling Russia.
 Fueled by whistleblower complaints and a transcript of the call released by the White House, Democrats argue the president was asking a foreign country to potentially interfere in a U.S. election.

-Trump has repeatedly insisted that he did nothing wrong and has on numerous occasions described his conversation with the Ukrainian leader as “perfect.”
+Adding to the controversy was the fact that before that phone call, millions in U.S. military aid to Ukraine was put on hold.
+Despite allegations that Trump was using that money as leverage, Trump has repeatedly insisted that he did nothing wrong.
+He says there was no "quid pro quo" and has on numerous occasions described his conversation with the Ukrainian leader as “perfect.”

 CLICK HERE TO GET THE FOX NEWS APP

-The president and allies have instead tried to put the spotlight in the scandal on Biden, a political rival who’s hoping to face off against the president in next year’s election.
+The president and allies have instead tried to put the spotlight in the scandal on Biden, who’s hoping to face off against the president in next year’s election.

 Hunter Biden served on the board of a Ukrainian energy company while his father was vice president.
 Trump and fellow Republicans have questioned how Biden pushed in 2016 for the dismissal of a Ukrainian prosecutor who was looking into corruption at the company.
 The prosecutor – who had been widely accused by both Democrats and Republicans of overlooking corruption in his own office – was later dismissed.

-Biden, defending his actions in Ukraine, said "there’s no truth to his (Trump's) charges and attacks against me and my son.
+Biden, defending his actions in Ukraine, said "there’s no truth to [Trump's] charges and attacks against me and my son.
 Zero."

 And Biden accused the president of throwing "lies and distortions and smears" at him and his son.
 "Because he thinks he’ll undermine my candidacy for the nomination as well as the presidency if I am the nominee."